uiceds/project-team-ads/manuscript.md

 </div>

 <p align="justify">
-In the figure 9, a complete overview of the whole project is depicted pictorially.
+In the [Figure 9](fig:Fig.9), a complete overview of the whole project is depicted pictorially.
 </p>

 <div style="text-align: center;">